hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 Solipsism would not be crazy if you were the only sentient being in a world of amoebae.
 You would not need a theory of mind to explain their behaviour.
-But in a world of beings whose behavioural complexity matches our own, mental states we cannot access remain the best explanation for their behaviour.
+But in a world of beings whose behavioural complexity matches your own, mental states we cannot access remain the best explanation for their behaviour.
 Solipsists may be good Cartesians, retaining only those ontological